 Christians engaged in God’s service need fresh revelations of their significance to Him from time to time.
 This is particularly true when a believer is involved in an area of service where results and fruit are not immediately apparent; for example, intercession, shepherding young children, and praying and laboring for change in longstanding negative situations.
-In these and similar fields, it is easy to conclude that what we are doing for God is not making a difference.
-But the truth is, if the Lord has placed us where we are and has assigned us the burden we’re carrying, we are making a significant difference.
-No one may see the extent of what we do, and no one may commend us for it, but the fact remains that if we weren’t doing the job we’re doing in the way we’re doing it, the people or places we’re serving would suffer.
+In these and similar fields, it is easy to conclude that what you are doing for God is not making a difference.
+But the truth is, if the Lord has placed you where you are and has assigned you the burden you’re carrying, you are making a significant difference.
+No one may see the extent of what you do, and no one may commend you for it, but the fact remains that if you weren’t doing the job you’re doing in the way you’re doing it, the people or places you’re serving would suffer.

-Of course, this fact cannot be proven right away because we are faithfully doing our work and cannot see what the effects of our absence would be.
-For this reason, it is important to ask the Lord to give us an inward assurance of our significance.
-We need such assurances to keep us motivated, but we can only get them from the Lord because He alone knows the full extent of the impact we are making.
+Of course, this fact cannot be proven right away because you are faithfully doing your work and cannot see what the effects of your absence would be.
+For this reason, it is important to ask the Lord to give you an inward assurance of your significance.
+You need such assurances to keep us motivated, but we can only get them from the Lord because He alone knows the full extent of the impact we are making.

 In need of encouragement

 People can and should encourage us in our roles.
 However, encouragement from others will not completely fulfill our need for significance.
 This is because people do not see, know, or perceive all that we put into serving God.
 Only the Lord sees all that we give, the sacrifices we make, and the love with which we give what we give in His service.
 Only He can fully assure us of our value.

 Needing encouragement is not a sin.
 But it is important to recognize that it is only the Lord who can provide the sort of encouragement that truly fulfills us.
 His encouragement is rich and filling; all other forms of encouragement pale in comparison.